rzfeeser/ansible-custom-modules-pokeapi/README.md

 # rzfeeser.pokeapi - PokeAPI.co Ansible Collection
+Author: Russell Zachary Feeser
+GitHub: @RZFeeser
+ Email: rzfeeser@users.noreply.github.com

-This repository is an ansible collection, `rzfeeser.pokeapi`, written by @RZFeeser for the purposes of an Ansible collection containing plugins and and playbooks that abstract interaction with API v2 service @ [pokeapi.co](https://pokeapi.co/)
+This repository is an ansible collection, `rzfeeser.pokeapi`, written by @RZFeeser for the purposes of an Ansible collection containing plugins and playbooks that abstract interaction with API v2 service @ [pokeapi.co](https://pokeapi.co/)

 #### Resources